EMI License in Lithuania

-- Conducting thorough due diligence on the EMI’s history, compliance, and legitimacy
+- Due diligence of EMI’s history, compliance, and legitimacy

-- In many cases, obtaining approval for the acquisition from the Bank of Lithuania
+- Filing for approval of the acquisition in most cases with the Bank of Lithuania

-- Finalizing contracts, legal documentation, and transferring ownership
+- Execution of contracts, legal documents, and change of ownership

 EMI License Offer in Lithuania